TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

    blank character codes and error codes related to services.

 -  :php:`SystemEnvironmentBuilder::initializeEnvironment()` initializes the
-   Environment class that points to various parts of the TYPO3 installation like the absolute path to the :file:`typo3` directory or the absolute path to the installation root.
+   :php:`Environment` class that points to various parts of the TYPO3 installation like the absolute path to the :file:`typo3` directory or the absolute path to the installation root.